 I then uploaded the digital manuscript to lulu.com for online digital sales.
 Sales were poor, since I did little advertising.
 I decided to enter the book into arenas where few similar books had not yet been introduced – the Kindle and iPhone.

 The print version on lulu.com still has the original 60 chapters.
-However, I took advantage of the Internet capabilities of the iPhone and Kindle and added links to around fifty apologetics web sites, which added tremendous value.
-The iPhone version is regularly updated and as of this writing in October 2011 includes over 170 Q&A articles.
+However, I took advantage of the Internet capabilities of the iPhone and Android devices and added links to around fifty apologetics web sites, which added tremendous value.
+As of this writing in October 2011, these apps include over 170 Q&A articles.

-For those reluctant to get the print version and who do not have a Kindle or iPhone device, most of the articles have been uploaded here for wider dissemination and feedback.
+For those reluctant to get the print version and who do not have an Android or iPhone device, most of the articles have been uploaded here for wider dissemination and feedback.